nebtex/taurus/README.md

 taurus, will store all the omniql objects as observables, in a ResourceMap, see `@nebtex/hashmaps`, and will allow to the programer to automatically listen for changes, in the ResourceMap storage, also run both offline and online queries, commands,etc.

+## offline api

+the offline api allow to the programer to create offline queries (that will never hit the backend), and run againts the object stored in the ResourceMap, when a object is add or delete to offline queries will run again using interested graph subscription, and only the queries that could be affected by this event will rerun again.